Tunisia Energy Information

 Renewable in % Electricity Production

 In the framework of the Solar Plan, the Parliament adopted a law on renewables in 2015 aimed at covering 12% of its power mix with renewables by 2020 and 30% by 2030 (corresponding to a capacity of 3.8 GW and an investment of US$7.1bn between 2016 and 2030).
-With 4% of renewables in the power mix in 2020, the 2020 target has not been reached, but the government considers feasible to achieve a share of 22% by 2025 based on recent new projects.
+With 4% of renewables in the power mix in 2020, the 2020 target has not been reached, but the government considers a share of 22% by 2025 to be feasible based on recent new projects.

 Interactive Chart Tunisia Share of Renewables in Electricity Production (incl hydro)